abxlibran/Simple-todo-list-using-javascript/README.md

 # Simple todo list using javascript

 Instructions:
-  1."new" - Add a Todo
+Enter "new" to add a new todo in console
-  2."list" - List all todos
+Enter "list" to list all todos in console
-  3."delete" - Remove specific todo
+Enter "delete" to delete a specific todo
-  4."quit" - Quit app
+Enter "quit" to auit app